edoardo-vescovi/games/ants-walk/README.md

 >
 > Q2) What is the average time the ant will reach food if it is located only on a diagonal line passing through (10cm, 0cm) and (0cm, 10cm) points?
 >
 > Q3) Can you write a program that comes up with an estimate of average time to find food for any closed boundary around the anthill?
-What would be the answer if food is located outside an defined by $( (x – 2.5cm) / 30cm )^2 + ( (y – 2.5cm) / 40cm )^2 < 1$ in coordinate system where the anthill is located at (x = 0cm, y = 0cm)?
+What would be the answer if food is located outside and defined by $( (x – 2.5cm) / 30cm )^2 + ( (y – 2.5cm) / 40cm )^2 < 1$ in coordinate system where the anthill is located at (x = 0cm, y = 0cm)?
 Provide us with a solution rounded to the nearest integer.

 The appaling simplicity of the model matches only the necessary beauty of connecting to disparate tools.